Murder of Shelby Tracy Tom

 Shelby Tracy Tom (1963–May 27, 2003) was a Canadian transgender woman who was strangled to death in North Vancouver, British Columbia, after 29-year-old Jatin Patel discovered that Tom was transgender during a sexual encounter.

 Personal life

 Tom lived in Vancouver, British Columbia where she was working as a sex worker in Vancouver's Downtown Eastside.
-Tom's friends and those who knew her best described her as a breathtaking beauty who was generous, genuine, respectful to everyone she met, and loved her life and her friends.
+Tom's friends and those who knew her best described her as an intelligent and generous person who loved life and loved her friends.

 Tom was often helping those who were underprivileged in the Downtown Eastside and had completed a degree in history from Simon Fraser University the same year of her murder, in hopes of leaving her job as a sex worker and becoming a social worker to help others in the transgender community.
 Tom's family supported her and loved her deeply.

 Murder

 On May 27, 2003, Jatin Patel was deported from the United States after completing a jail sentence in that country.
 Patel was characterised as a man at the time of the murder; she subsequently came out as a transgender woman.
 On the same day Patel arrived in Canada, she met Tom at a nightclub in Vancouver's Downtown Eastside and Patel stated that she would pay Tom $400 for sex.
 The two then relocated to Room 214 at the Travelodge Hotel in North Vancouver.
 While performing oral sex on her, Patel became aware of scarring on Tom's body that she recognized to be from gender confirmation surgery and became enraged, strangling Tom to death.

 Patel proceeded to hide Tom's body inside of a closet while she went to find another woman to have sexual relations with.
 When they arrived back to the hotel, Patel told the second woman that she was considering disposing of Tom's body by throwing it in the ocean, burning it, or chopping it up.
 Tom's body remained in the closet for 3 days until Patel wrapped her body in a mattress cover and left it in a shopping cart behind a dry cleaning establishment nearby.
 Tom's body was found on May 31, 2003, four days after her murder.